 Caffeine has been implicated in hot flushes, breast changes, osteoporosis, and a rise in cholesterol.
 Also, too much alcohol can increase the risk of high blood pressure.
 While eliminating smoking reduces your risk of developing heart disease and certain cancers.

 In recent times older women have been truthful and objective about menopause experiences.
 This is helping to eliminate fear and worry amongst younger women.
 Likewise, menopause is no longer anticipated with trepidation.
-This is because female life expectancy is increasing steadily across the ages, while medicine is impacting positively on menopausal health risks and symptoms.
+This is because female life expectancy is increasing steadily across the ages, while the medicine is impacting positively on menopausal health risks and symptoms.
 Moreover, awareness and attitudinal change are promoting a better understanding of the change.
 In all of these, lifestyle changes that impact menopause have helped many women to manage menopause better than ever.
 In sum,

 Many women are sliding through menopause less conscious of any changes.
 Thanks to medicine, awareness, and a better understanding of the ‘change’…we are gradually altering our attitude on menopause for better health.Bisi Abiola, Indulge Publisher